 “I hated men like Von Neeley, the “nice” guys who always want to pray with you, who always offered you blessings and put-on smiles.
 Men who always told women how to live, what to wear, who to sleep with, all in the name of God.”

-If you could make a checklist of everything you want out of a female detective lead, Elouise “Lou” Norton would probably tick off a good chunk of them.
+If you could make a checklist of everything you want in a female detective lead, Elouise “Lou” Norton would probably tick off a good chunk of the items on your list.

 She’s a PoC.
 She’s smart and tough with a golden sense of humour.
 She has a rich inner life and best friends who are written in an honest human way.
 You know how sometimes you read a novel focused on female friends and you can’t help but think, “that’s not how women behave”?? (*cough James Patterson cough*) There’s none of that here.
 It’s true and honest and you feel like one of the girls.